Metropolitan Catholic Colleges Sports Association: Discontinued

 The MCC has discontinued their rugby union competition between the associated schools; however, they remain fielding teams in the Under 16s and Under 18s divisions at the NSWCCC Rugby Union Carnival.

-St Leo's Catholic College Wahroonga has left the competition in 2013 to join the Broken Bay Secondary Schools Sports Association which let new members Holy Cross College Ryde to join the competition in the 2013/14 summer season and 2014 winter season.

 NSWCCC Performances

 Over the past several years, the MCC has had success with at least four boys who had once competed for MCC now in first-grade rugby league; (in order of NRL debut) Mitchell Pearce, Liam Foran, Jamal Idris and Kieran Foran.

 In 2011, the MCC U/16's side placed first in the NSWCCC rugby union carnival being undefeated during the two-day carnival, winning their games 32–5, 10–7 and 20–12, however only 3 boys made the NSWCCC U/16's side and 3 making the shadow side (in case of injury).
 2 boys from the U/18's team also made their respective NSWCCC squad.